jackjliew/ai-openscale/wos-monitor-drift.md

 ### Alert threshold
 {: #behavior-drift-config-steps-wos-reqs-alert}

-{{site.data.keyword.aios_full}} tracks the degree of change in model accuracy when compared to accuracy at training time.
+(Required only for classification type models.) {{site.data.keyword.aios_full}} tracks the degree of change in model accuracy when compared to accuracy at training time.
 The alert threshold, which must be at least 5%, indicates the degree of tolerance for change over time.

 ### Sample size
 {: #behavior-drift-config-steps-wos-reqs-sample}